ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Azure/Managed Services on Azure/Week 2 - Azure SQL, NoSQL CosmosDB/W2 - Day 4 & 5 - CosmosDB, CosmosDB APIs, Resource Model & Terminology, Connecting Function and Cosmos.md

 *Cosmos DB account* is where you specify the account

-Within one account you can create *multiple databases *
+Within one account you can create *multiple databases*
+- Just as the professor mentioned, there are companies that have 1 database per business need

 Within each database you can have *containers*.
 Compared to SQL Relational databases, containers in NoSQL act as servers in RelationalDB.